Home Compare BMW.DE vs STLAM.MI

 Bayerische Motoren Werke Aktiengesellschaft vs Stellantis N.V.: Which Stock Looks Stronger in 2026?

-Bayerische Motoren Werke Aktiengesellschaft holds the cleaner structural position, with the lead spread across growth and profitability.
+Structurally, Bayerische Motoren Werke Aktiengesellschaft and Stellantis are closely matched — neither holds a meaningful edge overall.
 Stellantis still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.